Download OpenAPI specification:Download

 A valid licensing key is necessary for every aivis calculation in every engine and every component.

-It has to be set (exported) as environment variable AIVIS_ENGINE_V2_API_KEY
+It has to be set (exported) as the environment variable AIVIS_ENGINE_V2_API_KEY.

 If aivis returns a licensing error, please check the following items before contacting aivis Support: